Articles

 From Java to Kotlin and back (III): Calling Java from Kotlin

 This article is part of a series.
 You can find the remaining article of the series here: From Java to Kotlin and back (I) — Calling Kotlin from Java From Java to Kotlin and back (II): Calling Kotlin from Java In this last chapter of the series, we will evaluate consideration when calling Java code from Kotlin.
 One could argue that even in this situation happens often, keeping considerations in mind for some code that might legacy is not that practical.
+Kotlin has also been designed with interoperability in mind, so Java code from Kotlin is much more “callable” than the other way around, since the design has been in mind since its conception.
+However, there are a few points that you can keep in mind when working on your Java code, and we would like to explain them in this article.

 From Java to Kotlin and back (II): Calling Kotlin from Java